hyperledger-archives/composer-vscode-plugin/client/README.md

 requires that the [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension is installed and configured before the diagram can be displayed.
 The PlantUML extension requires that [Java](https://java.com/en/download/) and [Graphviz](http://www.graphviz.org/Download..php) are also installed and in the path.

-This extension is currently in beta so please raise any problems you find as an [issue](https://github.com/hyperledger/composer-vscode-plugin/issues).
+This extension is currently under development so please raise any problems you find as an [issue](https://github.com/hyperledger/composer-vscode-plugin/issues).

 ## License <a name="license"></a>